-The Responsible Entity will redeem the Units of all Fund Unitholders who have served their Minimum Investment Term or a Subsequent Investment Term (as set out in the PDS) and requested to withdraw from the Fund each calendar quarter, subject to available liquidity in the Fund.
+The Responsible Entity will redeem the Units of all Unitholders who have served their Minimum Investment Term (as set out in this PDS) and requested to withdraw from the Fund each calendar quarter, pursuant to a withdrawal offer made by the RE and subject to available liquidity in the Fund.

-To the extent there have been any redemption requests, these will be communicated to the Investment Manager.
-The Investment Manager is tasked with the responsibility of managing the fund's cash-flow requirements and ensuring the maturity of the assets with the maturity of its liabilities.
+To the extent there have been any withdrawal requests, these will be communicated to the Investment Manager.
+The Investment Manager is tasked with the responsibility of managing the Fund's cash-flow requirements and ensuring the maturity of the assets with the maturity of its liabilities.